 Once the lease has been drafted, both the tenant and landlord are expected to sign it.
 Make sure that you get your own copy of the lease and keep it in a safe place as it is a document that protects your interests.

 Real Estate Agencies that offer relocation services in New York City

 These above mentioned agencies all offer relocation services in New York City.

 Requirements before you are accepted as a tenant

-If your income levels do not meet with the landlord’s expectations you could perhaps ask someone to step in as a guarantor.
-Landlords in New York City prefer that this person who is to be your guarantor be located in the tri-state area (New York, New Jersey and Connecticut) and also have an guaranteed income which is 80 to 100 times the asked for monthly rent.
+If your income levels do not meet the landlord’s expectations you could perhaps ask someone to step in as a guarantor.
+Landlords in New York City prefer that this person who is to be your guarantor be located in the tri-state area (New York, New Jersey, and Connecticut) and also have a guaranteed income which is 80 to 100 times the asked for monthly rent.
 The guarantor is also expected to supply similar documents that display his/her financial viability like the tenant.